-- (c) The Company has committed to contributing up to \$1,500,000 to improve and upgrade the road that will facilitate access to the Sunday Lake geological fault located near Matagami, Quebec.
-The total road improvement and upgrade costs are estimated to be \$6,500,000 with the balance of the costs to be contributed by the Government of Quebec.
-The first payment of \$54,698 was paid in 2022 with the balance of the Company's commitment estimated to be paid in 2023. - (d) In December 2020, the Company signed an agreement with McGill University to sponsor a research project on the Detour-Fenelon Gold Trend for \$240,000 which is payable at \$60,000 per year for four years.
-The first payment was made in January 2021, the second payment was made in December 2021, and the third payment was made in December 2022.
+- (a) The Company has committed to contributing up to \$1,500,000 to improve and upgrade the road that will facilitate access to the Sunday Lake geological fault located near Matagami, Québec.
+The total road improvement and upgrade costs are estimated to be \$6,500,000 with the balance of the costs to be contributed by the Government of Québec.
+The first payment of \$54,698 was paid in 2022.
+The Company has accrued a liability of \$1,071,000 in the year ended December 31, 2023.
+The balance of the Company's commitment is estimated to be paid in 2024. - (b) The Company has a commitment of flow-through share expenditures of \$6,762,105 (note 14). - (c) The Company has accrued estimated costs of \$205,000 for remediation work resulting from equipment damaged in its water treatment plant that had caused a minor environmental spill in September 2023.
+These costs have been expensed in the statements of net loss and comprehensive loss in the year ended December 31, 2023.